Why do we need to complete audits?

 To achieve good governance in your service you must demonstrate continuous quality improvement.
 To do this, auditing and documenting the effectiveness of the processes and systems you have in place, and taking time to observe and document how people experience your service, is essential.

-Audits enable you to provide valid, up-to-date evidence to the CQC that you are managing the infection control audit process effectively and meeting the required regulations such as:
+Audits enable you to provide valid, up to date evidence to the CQC that you are managing Nutrition and Hydration effectively and meeting the required regulations such as:

 - Regulation 9: Person-centred care